 What is council tax?

 Council tax is collected by your local council to pay for services in your community.
-It was introduced in 1993, replacing the Community Charge (poll tax), which in turn replaced local rates in England and Wales in 1990.

 Every property is put into a council tax band between A and H, based on its size, location and a few other factors.